 The PhD in Comparative Literature with a Special Program in the Study of Oral Tradition and Literature

-While we recognize the degree to which literatures in a single language constitute a coherent tradition, the Department of Literature and Comparative Literature seeks to develop an awareness of how literary works move across language borders, both in the original language and in translation.
-We seek to call attention to theoretical issues shared across not only the boundaries of languages but across very different traditions.
+Although the department recognizes that literatures in a single language constitute a coherent tradition, Comparative Literature seeks to develop an awareness of how literary works move across language borders, both in the original language and in translation.
+The department calls attention to theoretical issues shared not only across the boundaries of languages but also across very different traditions.

 An ability to work in literatures in at least three languages.
 Normally this will be demonstrated by coursework in which at least some of the primary readings are in the language.
 In certain circumstances (for example, if one of the languages is the student’s native language) the DGS may waive the requirement that competence in a language be demonstrated by coursework.
 If English is used as one of the languages, the other two languages should show some breadth; that is, they may not be closely allied, either linguistically or by academic convention (e.g., Spanish and Portuguese, Urdu and Hindi, classical and modern Chinese, or Greek and Latin).
 The judgment regarding what can legitimately count for the set of three languages will be at the discretion of the DGS.

-Four courses, one of which must be the Comparative Literature Proseminar and two of which must be other Comparative Literature seminars at the 200 level.
-The remaining course requirements will be met by either seminars in Comparative Literature or 100-level Literature courses (which normally count for graduate credit in Comparative Literature).
+1. Four courses, one of which must be the Comparative Literature proseminar and two of which must be other Comparative Literature seminars at the 200 level.
+The remaining course requirements will be met by either 200-level seminars in Comparative Literature or 100-level Literature courses, which normally count for graduate credit in Comparative Literature.

 Please note: Applicants for the PhD in Comparative Literature must also submit a writing sample—a paper or scholarly work—in English.

 Further information regarding courses and programs of study in comparative literature may be found on our website or by contacting the DGS.